pradeep-mishra/sticker/README.md

 # Super Sticker

 A browser extension that lets you attach sticky notes to any element on any webpage.
-Notes persist and reappear when you revisit the page.
+Notes persist and you can see them anytime by clicking the "Show Notes" from the popup.

 ## Features